 - Add another section describing which tables sit in each cluster

 The connection strings above are for a simple SQLite example.
 Modify the connection strings for your database system, details can be found in the applicable articles in the technical database sub-section.
-In this SQLite example the connection strings each point to a seperate SQLite DB file.
+In this SQLite example, the connection strings each point to a separate SQLite DB file.